Seraph-Security/nats-jwt/README.md

 # NATS JWT

+**NOTE** - This is still a work in progress while at the 0.0.x version

 <!-- cargo-sync-readme start -->

 Generate JWTs signed using NKEYs for use with [NATS](https://nats.io)

-**NOTE** - This is still a work in progress and will be published to crates.io once it's ready.

 Supports generating JWTs for Account, User and Activation claims.